FAQs

 This is available with some example Ethernet bridging applications in the FT90x Examples page.

-Yes, Bridgetek have produced an example FT90x UART to FTDI’s FT232 Host Bridge application.
+Yes, Bridgetek has produced an example FT90x UART to FTDI’s FT232 Host Bridge application.

 This example demonstrates bridging an FTxxx class device (e.g. FT232R, FT-X Series) present on the FT90x USB host port to a UART interface, with data transferrable in both directions.